How to Choose a Standard Walker

 FAQ

-When is a standard walker a better choice than a rollator?
+What is the biggest reason to choose a standard walker over a rollator?